zibhub/GNDMS/installation-guide/index.md

   $GLOBUS_LOCATION/etc/globus-user-env.sh` and `source
   $GLOBUS_LOCATION/etc/globus-devel-env.sh` in `$HOME/.profile` when
   working with Globus Toolkit
+* We strongly suggest that you create a tarball of your fresh installation of globus toolkit for backup purposes.
+This allows you to rollback later and try again in case something goes wrong.

 In the following it will be assumed that globus is run by the user `globus` which you will have created during the installation of Globus